What do you need to run a quick-service restaurant or commercial kitchen?

 Restaurant point-of-sale (POS) system

-Whether it’s a stand for your tablet, a credit card terminal, or a fully integrated register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
+Whether it’s a stand for your tablet, a mounted POS, a small mobile terminal, or a full register, your point-of-sale system is so much more than a tool for the essential task of processing payments.
 The best POS nails the basics while streamlining administrative tasks and tracking everything from sales reporting to customer engagement to inventory management.
 Here’s how to get started choosing the one for you.

-- KDS: An efficient kitchen display system helps organise and fulfil orders, syncing front-of-house and back-of-house operations.
+- KDS: An efficient kitchen display system helps organize and fulfill orders, syncing front-of-house and back-of-house operations.
 It can be a good investment, especially if you’re offering food.

-- Retail station (takeaway goods, merchandise): More customers want options when visiting businesses, and having a dedicated station for your takeaway items can help drive more attention to that revenue source.
+- Retail station (to-go goods, merchandise): More customers want options when visiting businesses, and having a dedicated station for your to-go items can help drive more attention to that revenue source.

 - QR code printouts: QR codes have become a leader in the way customers order and pay, improving the overall guest experience as well as a business’s bottom line.